anoopkcn/obsidian-reference-map/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Open '....'
-2. Click on '....'
+2. Type '....'
 3. Scroll down to '....'
 4. See error

 **Console output**
 Go to Reference Map Settings and turn on **Debug Mode**.
 Please open the Obsidian developer console (view->Toggle Developer Tools).
-Click anywhere in the console and force reload Obsidian by typing <kbd>Ctrl</kbd>+<kbd>R</kbd> on Windows or <kbd>Cmd</kbd>+<kbd>R</kbd> on MacOS.
 Then reproduce the issue you're describing.
 Please include any relevant error messages that appear in the console in your report here.
+Reference Map logs will start with the prefix `ORM: `.

 **Expected behavior**
 A clear and concise description of what you expected to happen.